 Create or open a report in Report Builder or Report Designer and run it.

-Find and run a report in Report Manager.
+Find and run a report in the Reporting Services web portal.

 Find and run a report on a SharePoint site that is integrated with a Reporting Services report server.

 Subscribe to a report, which is delivered to an e-mail inbox or a file share in an output format that you specify.